ublue-os/image-template/README.md

 `FROM ghcr.io/ublue-os/bluefin:stable`
 `FROM ghcr.io/ublue-os/aurora-dx:stable`

-## "Emtpy base images"
+## "Empty" base images

-These contain a base system WITHOUT a prexisting desktop.
-This is recommended for
+These contain a base system WITHOUT a pre-existing desktop.
+This is recommended for a more bottom up approach or if you want to to use a different desktop environment than is currently available:

 `FROM ghcr.io/ublue-os/base-main:latest`